-The purpose of a tennis lob shot in is to hit the ball over your opponent who is in volley position.
+A tennis lob shot aims to hit the ball over your opponent who is in a volley position.
 The tennis lob can be used both defensively and offensively.

 - What Is A Tennis Lob?

 - Offensive Lob

 The lob is an effective shot that aims to send the ball high and deep into the opponent’s court.
 It can be used as a defensive and attacking shot when executed correctly.
 The lob is most effective when the opposing player is moving toward the net or already close to it.

 A lob is to take advantage of your opponent’s space left at the back of the court when he or she comes to the net.
 When under pressure, you’ll hit it either as a flat defensive shot or a counterattacking shot with a lot of spin – which isn’t easy but very powerful when hit well.

 Lobs are effective for a variety of reasons.
 One important reason is to catch an opponent off guard as they get closer to the net.
 Another advantage of a lob shot is that it allows players who hit the ball to reposition themselves on the court.
 A higher shot gives the hitting player more time before the opposing player can return the ball, allowing the hitting player to move into a more advantageous position.

 Lob shots can also be beneficial if they are placed high enough in the sky to cause the sun to shine in the opposing player’s eyes.
 Players must frequently be aware of their surroundings to make the best use of their shots.

 Lob shots have the disadvantage of being easy for players to return if they are not hit well.
 If the shot isn’t high or far enough, the opponent can hit an overhead directly back over the net, forcing the player who hit the lob shot to be ready to return a ball right away.